LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 ## other title ideas for the first illustration
-what would it mean to be a radical engineer?
+- what would it mean to be a radical engineer?

-The word *radical* inherits its meaning from latin, meaning *rooted*.
-Radicalness means to go back to the roots of the injustice.
+- The word *radical* inherits its meaning from latin, meaning *rooted*.
+Radicalness means to go back to the roots of the injustice. \

-Radical engineers would therefore share transparently about areas of their work that contribute to injustices.
+- Radical engineers would therefore share transparently about areas of their work that contribute to injustices.

-then roots of injustices  should be labelled labeled similar to image
+- green energy here but at what cost in the global south?
 ## more options

 I am currently unsure what narrative works best.
 Some narratives are below.
 The draft image is another potential narrative: